awesome7/XamAR/README.md

 Readme
 ## XamAR Goal
 Main goal of XamAR SDK is to bring AR (augmented reality) world closer to Xamarin developers, including those who are not familiar with AR and math behind it, to enjoy benefits and new opportunities that AR brings to world of mobile devices.
-XamAR can be used in Xamarin.Forms app, and native on Android and iOS (iPhone and iPad), and in Xamarin.Forms (**trebalo bi da radi i posebno na platformama, ali nije testirano jos**).
+XamAR can be used in Xamarin.Forms app (with plans on adding Xamarin.Android and Xamarin.iOS in the future)

 > Example for newcomers to AR: